 To take action on local stretches of river, the Mersey Basin Campaign set up a network of over 20 Action Partnerships, working closely with volunteers, schools, businesses, local authorities, regulators and politicians on a wide range of improvement projects.

 This site is an archive of resources relating to the Campaign’s 25 years of work.
 The material reflects the diverse nature of Mersey Basin Campaign activities, and the wide range of partners we engaged with.
 It encompasses everything from research papers to homemade video clips, and from project case studies to photojournalism.

 Whether you’re looking for specific information, browsing for interesting snippets, or searching for material to inform your own work, we hope you find something here to inspire you.

-The Healthy Waterways Trust continues certain aspects of the Mersey Basin Campaign work.
+The Healthy Rivers Trust continues certain aspects of the Mersey Basin Campaign work.
 Visit them to find out more.